jayrbolton/wot-identity/README.md

 # wot-identity

-Public key cryptography with libsodium on node.
+Public key cryptography for user identity with libsodium on node.

 This module generates some of the initial user identity stuff, such as the keypair, certification, and self-signature.

-- Create public/private keypair
+- Create public/private keypairs (separate pairs for signing and for encryption)
 - Create a self-signed user identity certificate
 - Create an encrypted version of the privkey for storage
 - Modify the certificate (either the identity data or the expiration)
+- Update a user's passhprase

 See also
+- [wot-send](https://github.com/jayrbolton/wot-send) -- send messages between users
-- wot-validate
+- wot-validate -- validate user identity and assign trust
-- wot-keyring
+- wot-keyring -- save a collection of users and their metadata
-- wot-send
-- wot-serialize
+- wot-serialize -- save all your stuff to disk in a standard way

 ## createUser(passphrase, identityInfo, callback)